-Charter schools will receive PDF files through Charter School Operations and will need to print test materials prior to the start of testing.
+Charter schools will receive PDF files via email from Charter School Operations and will need to print test materials prior to the start of testing.
 Limited copies of the baseline test forms are available for purchase by charter schools, and copies of the Fall and Winter forms may be ordered in advance.
 Contact SAET for additional information.